-A look at some advertising items from Washington State breweries, saloons and other merchants, where they were located and what that area looks like today.
+A look at some advertising items from Washington State breweries, saloons and other liquor merchants, where they were located and what that area looks like today.

 Photo Courtesy: Google Street View